 Deadline for data breach reporting

-Likewise, the SEC (Securities and Exchange Commission) is also unclear in its notification requirements, saying that publicly traded US companies must deliver “timely, comprehensive, and accurate information about risks and events that a reasonable investor would consider important to an investment decision.”
+It states that publicly traded U.S. companies must deliver “timely, comprehensive, and accurate information about risks and events that a reasonable investor would consider important to an investment decision.”

 When to notify affected individuals